 I live in Newark New Jersey right now.
 I’ve been here for years and I like it.
 It's a city still rising from the ashes of the riots of the 1960's that happened in cities all over America, ignited by the assassination of Dr. Martin Luther King, urban blight, and years of neglect, That's not the whole story though, it's also a beautiful city with great history, architecture, community, heart and soul.
 It's on the "come-up".
 I like the underdogs generally.
-While I claim Newark, I was born and raised, in one of my favorite cities in the world, Washington, D.C.
+While I claim Newark, I was born and raised in one of my favorite cities in the world, Washington, D.C.
 D.C. will always be home to me.
 It’s a special place.
 There’s so much more to it than government and politics.
-It’s an international city with a lot of flavors and a deep vein of North Carolinian country charm.
+It’s an international city with a lot of flavors and a deep vein of Southern charm.
 For me, it’s Black America’s capital as well.
-It’s Grandmommy, and Sunday waffles made with squeeze Parkay margarine, it’s the after school snack- fresh made churros from, Churerria Madrid off Columbia Road, it’s the neighborhood I grew up in, Adams-Morgan, my grade school, Oyster Bilingual Elementary, my parent's alma mater Howard University, Wilson High School, Duke Ellington School of the Arts, Go-go Music, it’s Guyanese curry and roti, the Kennedy Center, pink collar church ladies with good values, it’s educated, worldly black folks informed, knowledgable and proud, carrying the torch for the next generation and living well while doing it.
+It’s Grandmommy's Sunday waffles made with squeeze Parkay margarine, it’s the after school snack- fresh made churros from, Churerria Madrid off Columbia Road.
+It’s the neighborhood I grew up in, Adams-Morgan, my grade school, Oyster Bilingual Elementary, my parent's alma mater Howard University, Wilson High School, Duke Ellington School of the Arts, Go-go Music.
+It’s Guyanese style curry and roti, the Kennedy Center, pink collar church ladies with good values.
+It’s educated, worldly black folks informed, knowledgable and proud, carrying the torch for the next generation and living well while doing it.
 It's that dude dancing like no one is watching in front of the E2 bus stop on Military road.
 Incidentally, at that same bus stop, there was this friendly, soft-spoken, guy who used to ask me about my day and tell me funny stories.
 I never forgot him, his name was Dave Chapelle.
 It's being a child of the 70's, believing that we can all do something great with our lives and have a sense of meaning and purpose.
 My backstory.

 I always pause for a second when people ask me what I do, because it really does depend on the day of the week.
 Truthfully, that's exactly how I like it.
 I need variety and I crave new experiences.
-I’m definitely a singer and a musician 24/7, but sometimes I’m a writer and producer, sometimes I’m and actor and voice over artist, and more and more, I'm a video producer and interviewer.
-Then other times, I’m a sort of an entertainment coordinator and strategist., producing project for other people and themed events.
+I’m an artist, a singer, and a musician 24/7, but sometimes I’m a writer and producer.
+Sometimes I’m and actor and voice over artist, and more and more, I'm a video producer and interviewer.
+Then other times, I’m a sort of an entertainment coordinator and strategist., producing projects for other people or themed events.

-For over 20 years, I’ve made music.
-For the first 10 years, as part of the three singer front line of D'Tripp, the Sly inspired, funk/rock group that was my passion project in New York City.
+For over 20 years, I’ve made music and for the first 10 years, I was a part of the three singer front line of D'Tripp, a Sly-Stone inspired, funk/rock group that was my passion project in New York City.
 For the last 10 years, I’ve worked predominantly as a solo artist and as the lead singer of the band Screaming Headless Torsos up until my departure from the group in 2017.

 D'tripp came to an end somewhere around 2000, and I set about finding my voice as a solo artist, and produced my first solo album, Houseofreedom, the EP Sessions.
 I also got lucky, really lucky, and was featured on a song by Moby called “At Least We Tried”.
 That led to collaborations with producers in the dance and electronic music world.
 Around the same time the already well known Screaming Headless Torsos was re-grouping and looking for a new singer for a festival in Italy.
 I auditioned and got the gig.
 My first show with the Torsos was a warm up gig in a legendary club in New York called "The Cooler" .
 The club was located in the meat packing district before the area gentrified and the packing of meat ceased.
 The club was actually a converted meat locker.
 My second gig with the Torsos was one week later in an ancient amphitheater in Tivoli Italy, a city outside of Rome, that had been occupied by the ancient Greeks at one point.
 I was surrounded by die-hard Italian Torsos fans who knew every lyric and every nuance of S.H.T's music.
 They rushed the stage and welcomed me.